wsatchmo/News_Scrape/README.md

 + How it works +
 ```

-  - When a user visits EduNews site, they can scrape stories from Openculture and ScienceNews and display them for the user.
+  - When a user visits the EduNews site, they can scrape stories from Openculture and ScienceNews and display them to the home page.
 Each scraped article is saved to a mongoDB database.
   The app will scrape for the following information:

      * Headline/Summary - the title of the article/a short summary of the article